 Market Arms: The long-rumored sister pub to George & Dragon is finally open.
 I'm sure you'll find plenty of fans there.

 Ballard Loft: For whatever reason, they have no mention of World Cup festivities on their website.
 Yet, I know for a fact that they will be doing some fun stuff that will include happy-hour pricing from 7 a.m.-11 a.m.
 Plus, they are one of the places on the Sounders Pub Crawl list.
 I'm planning to head over there, probably Sunday.

 5 Points Cafe: The famous all-night cafe will be bringing in extra TVs and already has a happy hour from 6 a.m.-9 a.m.

-Fado Irish Pub: If you live near Pioneer Square, it's a pretty solid choice.
+Fado Irish Pub: It's a chain, so I was a little surprised to find out that they are one of a handful of places that I could find that are showing all 64 matches live.
+If you live near Pioneer Square, it's a pretty solid choice.
 I understand that it's been quite lively, especially for U.S. matches.

 Temple Billiards: One of the best happy hour deals in the city will be opening early for many World Cup matches.